AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 So let's summarise the lessons we have learnt.
 After that I will go into each point showing the result to give you an idea of how to approach this.

-* Developers love code so give them code.
+* Developers love code.
+*
-* Create a structure that you would like to see.
+* Create a structure that does not fall down.
-* Stay up to date with your course material.
+* People come for the latest information.
 * Don't cheat!
 Don't show something you don't do yourself.
 * Make it fun.
 Humour is your friend.
+* Enjoy the little things.
-*
+* Keep them awake!
+* Give them something to take home.

 >*"But there are so many training courses and tutorials our there!"*